OlgaJ1989/taste-of-poland/README.md

 ![UX Epic](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/ux_epic.PNG)

-1. As a user, I want the main purpose of the website to be clear so that upon entering I immediately know what it's purpose is.
+1. As a user, I want the main purpose of the website to be clear so that upon entering I immediately know what its purpose is.
     * Acceptance Criteria:
-        - Restaurant logo ad information displayed on the main page with clear information on what the site's purpose is.
+        - Restaurant logo ad information is displayed on the main page with clear information on what the site's purpose is.
     * Implementation:
         - The Home page will contain the main website title of "Taste of Poland", situated in the navbar section.
         - It will also contain information about the site's general purpose and about the restaurant itself, to make what the site is intended for immediately clear to the user.